Sacred Facts · At a Glance

 Sacred Sites

-• Kamakhya Temple (Guwahati, Assam): The most powerful Shakti Peetha; the annual Ambubachi Mela celebrates the Goddess's menstruation
+- Kamakhya Temple (Guwahati, Assam): the most powerful Shakti Peetha; the annual Ambubachi Mela marks the Goddess's menstruation

-• Kalighat (Kolkata): One of the 51 Shakti Peethas; Kali is worshipped here as the compassionate mother
+- Kalighat (Kolkata): one of the Shakti Peethas; Kali worshipped as the compassionate mother

-3. Animal sacrifice in some Shakta traditions is a sensitive topic
+- Tantric practices are often sensationalised in popular media; animal sacrifice in some Shakta traditions is a sensitive topic requiring careful, non-judgmental treatment

-5. Indigenous/tribal goddess traditions merged with Puranic Shaktism deserve deeper study
+- Indigenous and tribal goddess traditions merged with Puranic Shaktism deserve deeper study than this entry provides

-Recommended reviewers: A Bengali Shakta scholar, a Tantric practitioner, a historian of goddess worship in India.
+Recommended reviewers: A Bengali Shakta scholar; a scholar of tantric studies; a historian of goddess worship in India.

 Standard Disclaimer